-The Cortex-A7 NEON MPE provides mixed-data type SIMD and high-performance scalar floating-point computation suitable for a wide spectrum of applications such as:
+The Cortex-A7 FPU provides floating-point computation suitable for a wide spectrum of applications such as:

-- Personal digital assistants and smartphones for graphics, voice compression and decompression, user interfaces, Java interpretation, and Just In Time (JIT) compilation. - Games machines for intensive three-dimensional graphics, digital audio and in-game physics effects such as gravity. - Printers and MultiFunction Peripheral (MFP) controllers for high-definition color rendering. - Set-top boxes for high-end digital audio and digital video, and interactive three-dimensional user interfaces. - Automotive applications for engine management, power train computation, and in-car entertainment and navigation.
+- Personal digital assistants and smartphones for graphics, voice compression and decompression, user interfaces, Java interpretation, and Just In Time (JIT) compilation. - Games machines for three-dimensional graphics and digital audio. - Printers and MultiFunction Peripheral (MFP) controllers for high-definition color rendering. - Set-top boxes for digital audio and digital video, and three-dimensional user interfaces. - Automotive applications for engine management and power train computations.